CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/Link-Layer-Discovery-Protocol.md

 ## Considerations

-Annex E (and hence Annex D) of IEEE802.1AB (lldp) is not supported.
+Cumulus Linux does not support LLDP Annex E (and Annex D).

 ## Related Information